Tundra tire: Operators

-Until the end of the 20th century tundra tires were mostly used by bush operators flying in remote areas.
+Until the end of the 20th century, tundra tires were mostly used by bush operators flying in remote areas.
 In the early part of the 21st century many sales of tundra tires have been to recreational pilots.
 Bill Duncan, president of Alaskan Bushwheels a tundra tire manufacturer explains:

 "It's the baby boomers.
 Here you have a group of people that lost their shirts in the stock market after 9/11 but still have disposable income and are tired of sitting in the office watching the clock.
 They’ve figured out that a light utility aircraft—a Super Cub, a Husky, a Maule or a Scout, to name the top four, will keep its value over time and may even appreciate in value.
 And they want to get outside and play."

+Benefits

+Larger tundra tires provide a number of benefits to light aircraft in general and to tailwheel aircraft in particular: